|Object Name||Print, Photographic|

 Haying crew on hillside above Tulip Street at about 6th Avenue.
 Man carrying a beer keg, flags on cook wagon.
 The Lehners owned the haying machine.
 Haying machines created bales of hay.
 Laborers would feed the hay into the machine and the machine would press the hay into bales.
 This mechanized hay baler was an improvement over the horse-drawn hay press in use since the mid-1800s.

 George and Oscar Lehner bought a new full circle horse power baler in the summer of 1901.
-They also had a derrick wagon, large hay fork, double pulleu blocks and a long rope, with a team of horses to operate the outfit.
+They also had a derrick wagon, large hay fork, double pulley blocks and a long rope with a team of horses to operate the outfit.

-A roustabout wagon for hauling the wire, barrels of water and feeding racks for the horses, and the men's rolls of bedding, the groceries and water for the cook-wagon, and the portable wash bench.
+A roustabout wagon contained wire, barrels of water and feeding racks for the horses.
+Also the men's rolls of bedding, the groceries and water for the cook-wagon, and the portable wash bench were on board.

-The one picture shows the cook-wagon and men washing up.
+The picture shows the cook-wagon and men washing up.
 In the distance is a man approaching with the keg of beer.
-Flags fly on the cook-wagon."
+Flags fly on the cook-wagon.

 |Event||Harvesting the Hay|

 |Copyright||Escondido History Center|